Keyboard shortcuts

 hHeff: A double-spun self to the same hand, as in a four-club solo fountain4

-A pattern where both passers make the same throws at the same time can now be written as a sequence of throws, such as "p s s" or just "pss" for 6-club three-count where both passers throw a single pass on every third beat.
+A pattern where both passers make the same throws at the same time can now be written as a sequence of throws, such as “p s s” or just “pss” for 6-club three-count, where both passers pass on every third beat.
 This can also be visualized as follows: